Anthrocon/www/content/Events/events-panels/index.md

 weight: 10
 ---

-# Events and panels at Anthrocon
+# Events and Panels at Anthrocon

 {{< center >}}Anthrocon features a variety of events and panels over the weekend.
 From outdoor parades to learning new crafts and social meetups, you’ll have plenty to do!{{< /center >}}